Income Tax Act 2007

 You could also call this:

-When you dispose of certain shares, you do not have to pay tax on the money you get from them.
-This is because the money from disposing of these shares is considered excluded income.
-You also do not have to pay tax on the money you get from disposing of certain financial arrangements.
-This rule about financial arrangements does not apply to a certain type of interest that is listed in the schedule 6, table 1B, row 6, which is about prescribed rates for investments and retirement scheme contributions.
-You should look at the details of the schedule 6 to understand what interest is included.
+When you dispose of certain shares, the amount you get is not included in your income.
+You also do not include the amount you get from disposing of a financial arrangement in your income.
+However, this rule does not apply to a certain type of interest that is listed in schedule 6, which talks about prescribed rates for PIE investments and retirement scheme contributions.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.